comyrez/Cosmin-Rezmerita/README.md

 ### Profile
   I am a *3rd year student* at the *Faculty of Mathematics and Computer Science, Bucharest University* seeking to pursue a career in the IT domain. <br/>
   I am a dedicated, organized and methodical human being.
-I have good interpersonal skills, am an excellent team worker and am keen and very willing to learn and develop new skills.
+I have good interpersonal skills, I am an excellent team worker and I am keen and very willing to learn and develop new skills.
 I have an active and dynamic approach to work and getting things done.
 I am determined and decisive.
-I identify and develop opportunities.

 ***